Dehydrated Ground Beef and Cabbage – Making Dehydrated Meals for Camping

 Supplies and tools are minimal for making our dehydrated ground beef and cabbage, and nothing special or out of the ordinary is needed.

-- Labeling material such as masking tape and a waterproof all-weather pen
+• Labeling material (masking tape and a waterproof all-weather pen)

 Dry Ingredients